 In accordance with the requirements of the Inglewood Municipal Code, the development standards and use restrictions throughout the City shall govern the development, use, and operation of the property within the Hollywood Park Specific Plan area, except as otherwise provided in this Specific Plan.
-In the case of a conflict between the applicable rules governing development in the Inglewood Municipal Code and the spirit, intent, or express requirements of this Specific Plan, this Specific Plan is silent or otherwise not in implicit or explicit conflict with the Inglewood Municipal Code, the Inglewood Where this Specific Plan is Municipal Code shall apply.
+In the case of a conflict between the applicable rules governing development in the Inglewood Municipal Code and the spirit, intent, or express requirements of this Specific Plan, this Specific Plan shall govern.
+Where this Specific Plan is silent or otherwise not in implicit or explicit conflict with the Inglewood Municipal Code, the Inglewood Municipal Code shall apply.